turingschool-examples/challenges/goober.markdown

 __Technical Note__

-* We'll be dealing with 2 main "dashboard" pages for the app -- one for riders and one for passengers.
+* We'll be dealing with 2 main "dashboard" pages for the app -- one for drivers and one for riders.
 We'll leave it up to you to model these in terms of the application's routing and authorization concerns
 * Assume that any "un-authenticated" user attempting to visit a dashboard